Storing, processing, and transmitting state confidential information are strictly prohibited on this website

 Li Xuesong, Zhang Huanbo, Yang Long, Dong Liang, Wang Min, Lin Jun, Yu Zhuo, Wu Hui.
 On the Role of Observation of Solar Low-Frequency Radio Bursts in Hazardous Space Weather in the Early Warning of Cardiovascular Cerebrovascular Events[J].
-Astronomical Techniques and Instruments, 2014, 11(2): 201-208.
+Astronomical Research and Technology, 2014, 11(2): 201-208.

 Citation: Li Xuesong, Zhang Huanbo, Yang Long, Dong Liang, Wang Min, Lin Jun, Yu Zhuo, Wu Hui.
 On the Role of Observation of Solar Low-Frequency Radio Bursts in Hazardous Space Weather in the Early Warning of Cardiovascular Cerebrovascular Events[J].
-Astronomical Techniques and Instruments, 2014, 11(2): 201-208.
+Astronomical Research and Technology, 2014, 11(2): 201-208.

 On the Role of Observation of Solar Low-Frequency Radio Bursts in Hazardous Space Weather in the Early Warning of Cardiovascular Cerebrovascular Events